IFE-Fiware/data-provider/README.md

 There are a couple of variables you need to replace - described below.
 The rest you don't need to change.

 ```
 project: default                   # Project to which the namespace is attached
 namespaceTag: dataprovider01       # identifier of deployment and part of fqdn
 authority:
   namespaceTag: authority1         # namespace tag of target authority
 domainSuffix: int.simpl-europe.eu  # last part of fqdn

 argocd:
-  appname: dataprovider01-iaa                     # name of generated argocd app
+  appname: dataprovider01          # name of generated argocd app
   namespace: argocd                # namespace of your argocd

 cluster:
   address: https://kubernetes.default.svc
-  namespace: dataprovider01-iaa                   # where the package will be deployed
+  namespace: dataprovider01        # where the package will be deployed
   kubeStateHost: kube-prometheus-stack-kube-state-metrics.devsecopstools.svc.cluster.local:8080    # link to kube-state-metrics svc
+  commonToolsNamespace: common     # namespace where main monitoring stack is deployed

 secretEngine: dev-int              # container for your secrets in vault
 hashicorp:
   service: "http://vault-ha.vault-ha.svc.cluster.local:8200"  # local service path to your vault

 values:
   repo_URL: https://code.europa.eu/simpl/simpl-open/development/agents/data-provider.git  # repo URL
-  branch: develop                                                                         # branch of code in repo
+  branch: v1.0.0                    # branch of repo with values - for released version it should be the release branch
 ```

 ##### Deployment